alddesign/crudkit/readme-installation.md

 * Edit at least the the sections "Admin Login" and "General".
 * Remember the "app_name_url" parameter

+## NEXT STEP
+Check out how to actually build webpages with crudkit and customize them: [readme-howto](./readme-howto.md)

-# START
+## START
-Open crudkit by opening APP_URL/app_name_url in your browser
+When you think youre good, open crudkit by opening APP_URL/app_name_url in your browser.